Why You Need To Interview Every New Doctor

 I strongly advise patients to make a habit of always documenting their symptoms at home with times and coinciding events, document daily blood pressures, and follow any other doctor’s initial plans of care.

-When concerns arise, call the office RN or LVN and discuss your questions and literature (drug guide) you have opposing any medical direction or result with which you are not comfortable.
+When concerns arise, call the office RN or LVN and discuss your questions and literature (drug guide) or if you have opposing medical directions or results with which you are not comfortable.

 Document when you begin medications or when treatments were ordered/started and document the results.
 Be specific.